 - Advanced analytics techniques for the interpretation of organizational data applied to specific business solutions

 The Master of Science in Business Analytics degree concludes with the Applied Capstone Project.
-Students gain practical experience through an applied project that explores a specific aspect of analytics.
+You can work to gain practical experience through an applied project that explores a specific aspect of analytics.

-Career Outcomes With a Master's in Business Analytics Degree from GCU
+Career Opportunities for Master’s in Business Analytics Degree Graduates